luke-jordan/pluto-alpha/README.md

 ### Jupiter Auth Integrations

-This API provides authentication services for user registration, user login (token and one-time-password generation) as well as servifces for user profile and password management.
+This API provides authentication services for user registration, user login (token and one-time-password generation) as well as services for user profile and password management.
+Naturally, this is the most extensive integration of an external API.
+Essential services provided by Jupiter Auth are listed below:

+* User registration
+* User login
+* Event authorization
+* Admin management (seeding initial admin user)
+* Garbage collection (for the cleanup of incomplete profiles, i.e., aborted registrations)
+* OTP generation
+* Password management (password creation, encryption, persistence, and updates)
+* Event logging
+* Security questions
+* User profile management (profile creation, updates, and validations)

 ### pbVerify Integrations